thatisuday/commando/README.md

 The third argument is a `string` value which is the default-value of the argument.
 If user doesn't provide the value of this argument, this argument will get the value from the default-value.
 If the default-value is an empty string (""), then it becomes a **required argument**.
 If the value of a required argument is not provided by the user, an error message is displayed.

-**You should register all optional arguments before the required arguments**.
+**Ideally, you should register all required arguments before the optional arguments**.
 Since these are positional values, it is mandatory to do so, else you would get inappropriate results.

+If the argument name ends with `...` suffix, then it is considered as a **variadic argument**.
+A variadic argument stores all the leftover argument values and concatenate them using command comma (`,`).
+Hence a command should only contain one variadic argument and it should be registered after all arguments are registered.

 > If the argument is already registered, then registration of the argument is skipped without returning an error.
 You can configure arguments of the **root-command** by passing `nil` as an argument to the [`Register()`](https://pkg.go.dev/github.com/thatisuday/commando?tab=doc#Register) function.